 1. Set availability.

-To set the availability, click the User Menu (profile picture) > My Profile > Availability.
+To set your availability, click the User Menu > My Profile > Availability.

-2. Build out the project and estimate all tasks.
+2. Build out the projects and estimate all tasks.

 3. Assign work.

 Be sure to assign every task to the people who are actually doing the work.
-If you have items that are unassigned, or if everything is assigned to the PM, you’re not getting the full view of how you’re allocating the actual resources on the team.
+If you have items that are unassigned–or if everything is assigned to the PM–you’re not getting the full view of how you’re allocating resources on the team.

-Once everything above is complete, LiquidPlanner considers each team member’s availability and the work assigned to them before giving you an expected start and finish date for each task.
-In other words, the work is automatically scheduled and LiquidPlanner tells you when your team members are expected to deliver a project.
+With priority order set, LiquidPlanner considers each team member’s availability and the work assigned in order to calculate an expected start and finish date for each task.
+In other words, their work is automatically scheduled and LiquidPlanner tells you when your team members can realistically deliver a project based on their workload and capacity.
+Furthermore, if they can’t complete the work by your targeted finish, you’ll see the risk right away and be able to solve for it early.
 How great is that?!

-Resource leveling is critical, but it doesn’t have to be hard.
-A LiquidPlanner schedule is always resource-leveled based on each person’s availability and task assignments.
-Project managers still have to make important decisions like determining priorities, knowing who is best suited to do which tasks and identify dependencies.
+Project managers still have to make important decisions like determining priorities, knowing who is best suited to do which tasks, and identifying dependencies.
 But that’s just good planning!